chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

   graph deploy --product hosted-service <your-username/project-name>
 ```

-In our case, I will add this command to the scripts object
+In our case, I will add this command to the script object.

 ```
 # After remove-local command